-The delivery of RSHE is monitored by Mrs Murphy (head teacher), Mrs White (RSHE lead) and Mrs McCormick (PSHE lead) by undertaking learning walks, staff and pupil consultations, planning and work scrutinies and questionnaires.
+The delivery of RSHE is monitored by Mrs Murphy (head teacher) and Mrs McCormick (RSHE lead) by undertaking learning walks, staff and pupil consultations, planning and work scrutinies and questionnaires.

 Pupils' development in RSE is monitored by class teachers as part of our internal informal assessment systems.